afondiel/Edge-AI-Benchmarking/README.md

 > If the model is already running on your target edge device jump straight to the [step 4](#step-4-profile-and-identify-bottlenecks).

 ## Step 0: Select your Model
+> [!NOTICE]
+> At this stage, it's strongly recommended that your model be pre-optimized[^8] and ready to run on an Edge AI device.

-You have at least a model to begin with, ideally from [Edge AI Model Zoos](https://github.com/afondiel/Edge-AI-Model-Zoo)
+Select your baseline model.
+If you don't have one, you can pick a pre-optimized model from [Edge AI Model Zoos](https://github.com/afondiel/Edge-AI-Model-Zoo) to get started.

 ## Step 1: Prepare and Baseline the Model